DICTIONARY OF EGYPTIAN SHIPWRECKS-A

 Built in 1960 as the VILLE DE TENES, by Handel SCHPSB Kramer &Body originally designed to carry wine, she was 76 mtr long, 11.4 mtr beam, 490 tons, fitted with A 4sa 7 cylinder oil M.A.N. engine.
 In 1962 she became the CAPTAIN SAINT JEAN until 1979 when she was bought by Nakhia & Sado Marine Services (Egypt) and was finally named the ABOUDY .

 While carrying a general cargo, cargo 120 tons of aluminium and livestock.
 The ABOUDY sank off Ras Gharib in heavy weather on the 7th May 1988.
 Running aground into shallow water, she capsized onto her port side and was deemed a total constructive loss.
 She was located September 13th 2005 by PC and members of Bromley BSAC, inshore of the Scalaria in shallow water.
-The wreck lies on its port side in a north south attitude with the bows to the north and her keel to seaward.
+Salvaged in 2022

 ABU SIAMMA